What is the Difference between granite, marble and quartz?

 The best way to care for a stone countertop is mild soap and water.
-As granite and quartz are non porous, they are by default microbial surfaces.
+As granite and marble are porous, they are, by default, microbial surfaces.
 There is no need for other cleaners.
 Should other cleaners be desired, avoid anything abrasive such as bleach or ammonia.
 We recommend pledge multi-surface or ammonia free windex.
 We also have 3-in-1 natural stone cleaner, polisher and protector for sale at the shop.
 We will include a care sheet at the time of install for your convenience.

 How long does the process take from purchase to installation?